 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The best data comes from a 2012 study that measured dog allergen (such as proteins secreted by oil glands, dander and saliva) concentrations in samples taken from the hair and coats of so-called hypoallergenic and non-hypoallergenic dogs, and from their respective owners’ homes.
+Dr. Hong adds that a 2012 study measured dog allergens (proteins secreted by oil glands, dander and saliva) concentrations in samples taken from the hair and coats of so-called hypoallergenic and non-hypoallergenic dogs, and from their respective owners’ homes.

-Dog allergen levels were actually higher in hair and coat samples from the so-called hypoallergenic dogs.
-The home allergen concentrations were roughly equivalent for each group.
+The study found that the allergen levels were actually higher in hair and coat samples from the dogs that were supposedly hypoallergenic.
+And the home allergen concentrations for both sets of dog owners were about the same for each group.

 So, in a nutshell, there is no clear scientific evidence to support a hypoallergenic species of dog.